 Employment status types

 If you are an employee, you will need to provide a completed:

 - KiwiSaver deduction form (KS2) and

 - a summary of earnings from Inland Revenue or if not available, the name and contact details for your employer so the Ministry can ask them to fill out an Employee Earnings Certificate (PDF, 159 KB) for you.

 If you are self-employed or a shareholder-employee you will need to provide:

-- IR3 (Individual Income Tax Return) submitted by you or your accountant, which specifies income sources and amounts and a Notice of Assessment from Inland Revenue, with adjustments to the IR3 or
+- IR3 (Individual Income Tax Return) submitted by you or your accountant, which specifies income sources and amounts and a copy of the Income Summary Report from your myIR account

 - confirmation of when the surgery has occurred.